 Controlling Sushi using gRPC#

-The heart of the gRPC integration, is the API definition in the sushi_rpc.proto file, which you will find in the Sushi repository.
+The heart of the gRPC integration, is the API definition in sushi_rpc.proto file.
+Which defines all endpoints and their respective types.

-One way to quickly interact with the gRPC API is to use an API tool that has support for gRPC, for example [Postman](https://www.postman.com/).
+One way to quickly interact directly with the gRPC API during development is to use an API tool that has support for gRPC, for example [Postman](https://www.postman.com/).
 You can find more on how to load Sushi’s .proto definition into Postman [here](https://learning.postman.com/docs/sending-requests/grpc/grpc-request-interface/).

-If you plan to work in Python we recommend using our elkpy library, in which case you do not need to use gRPC directly, and can just read the documentation for elkpy.
+Though we recommend you to start with one of our wrapper libraries: elkpy or elkcpp, depending on your choice of programming language.
+This way you do not need to use gRPC directly, and can just read the documentation for the respective library.

 High-level Overview of Sushi’s gRPC API#

-Given Sushi’s complexity, we have split up the gRPC API to specific controllers, using each of which you can control one subsystem of Sushi.
+Given Sushi’s complexity, the gRPC API has been split into specific controllers, each of which controls one subsystem of Sushi.

 These are: